...

 From Hōkō-sha to Hinomiko-sha

 From the pilgrimage route to the right of Hōkō-sha, just 800 meters away, is where the Hinomiko-sha is located.
 Please look for the directory signs that say “(Kanmichi Iriguchi, 神道入口” or “(Kanmichi, 神道)”.
-The path is a part of Togakushi Kodō (戸隠古道) that we introduced earlier.
+The path is part of Togakushi Kodō (戸隠古道), which we introduced earlier.

 Along the way, you will see a large cedar tree with a white rope tied around its bark.
 The place is Fushiogami-dokoro (伏拝所), the prostration for the Oku-sha.